-From October to December 2019 FAC Research is extremely excited to host Sandra Tejada Mejía & Álvaro Ramírez March as residents.
+From October to December 2019, FAC Research was delighted excited to host Sandra Tejada Mejía & Álvaro Ramírez March as residents.

 Sandra is a Colombian social psychologist, a feminist and anti-racist activist.
 She holds a Degree in Psychology (Universidad de los Andes) and a Master Degree in Psychosocial Research and Intervention (Universitat Autònoma de Barcelona).
 In Colombia, she worked with children and families living under social risk and vulnerable situations.
 Since 2015 she is based in Barcelona, where she has worked in community initiatives with other migrants that go through migratory grief, co-creating new empowering narratives that bond them to a new place.
 Currently she works as a therapist with racialized people, focusing on problems related to discrimination, racism and/or homophobia.
 As a social practitioner and a migrant activist, she is interested in community-based interventions that aim at fostering communities’ agency while being committed to an intersectional feminist perspective.